Sprint to add 500 stores, eyeing Radioshack 'real estate' -CEO

-SAN FRANCISCO, Feb 5 (Reuters) - Sprint Corp aims to expand its retail footprint with 500 stores this year and is considering troubled electronics retail chain Radioshack’s prime real estate, Chief Executive Marcelo Claure told Reuters on Friday.
+SAN FRANCISCO (Reuters) - Sprint Corp aims to expand its retail footprint with 500 stores this year and is considering troubled electronics retail chain Radioshack’s prime real estate, Chief Executive Marcelo Claure told Reuters on Friday.

 “We’re looking at RadioShack very closely, in terms of what’s going to happen.
 They have incredible store locations,” Claure said in an interview.
 “We’re looking at it, like everybody’s looking at it.
 There are very few companies with so much great real estate.”